godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 The second line gets the scene root, and this has a large (though safe) assumption.

-We first get this node's :ref:`SceneTree <class_SceneTree>`, and then access the root node, which in this case is the :ref:`Viewport <class_Viewport>` this entire game is running under.
+We first get this node's :ref:`SceneTree <api:class_SceneTree>`, and then access the root node, which in this case is the :ref:`Viewport <api:class_Viewport>` this entire game is running under.
-Then we get the first child of the :ref:`Viewport <class_Viewport>`, which in our case happens to be the root node in ``Test_Area.tscn`` or any of the other provided levels. **We are making a huge assumption that the first child of the root node is the root scene that the player is under, which may not always be the case**.
+Then we get the first child of the :ref:`Viewport <api:class_Viewport>`, which in our case happens to be the root node in ``Test_Area.tscn`` or any of the other provided levels. **We are making a huge assumption that the first child of the root node is the root scene that the player is under, which may not always be the case**.